Opera - one of the flagships in the world of browsers

 Report a new version of the program

 Reason: Updating regular and GX versions for Windows / macOS.
-Updating all versions for Android
+Updating regular and Opera Mini versions for Android

 Since the Internet appeared, software has emerged to enter the world wide web.
 The first browsers were not at all the way we see them now - bright, fast, multi-tasking, with intelligent search and other features.
 They were primitive and extremely leisurely by today's standards.
 However, the essence remains the same: if you want to find something on the Internet, open a browser and enter your request into the address bar.

 Opera is one of the flagships in the browser world.
 The first version of this browser was created in 1995 and even then, it favorably differed from other browsers by the ability to view several documents simultaneously.

 At first, this browser was available only for Windows and distributed shareware, that is, in fact, for a fee.
 Over time, the license payment was partially removed, replacing it with the display of advertising to the user.
 If the user did not want to watch ads, he could pay for the licensed version of the browser.
 It was a distant year 2000 and AdBlock has not yet been developed.
 Such a system lasted until 2005, and after the payment of the license was completely canceled.
 Opera has officially become a free ad-free browser.

 Support for Unicode, however, was added much earlier, in version 6 (in 2001), and version 7 was already fully available for MacOS users.